atlassian/github-for-jira/CONTRIBUTING.md

 ### Setting up your environment file

+The environment files work in a fairly standardized way of having a "global" `.env` that holds information needed across all environments but is not committed.
+Then we have `NODE_ENV` specific environment files like `.env.development`, `.env.test`, etc, as they are non-sensitive default variables needed for those environments to work.
+Since they are committed, please be careful not to add sensitive information to these files - if you need to add sensitive information or you want to overwrite the environment defaults, you can create a `.local` version of that file and that will never be committed.

 Once you've set up your GitHub app and cloned this repo, copy the file `.env.development.local-example` to a new file called `.env.development.local`.
 Fill in the blank fields in the file:

 + `APP_ID` and `GITHUB_CLIENT_ID`: Copy these values over from your new GitHub app page.